biskitsx/biskitsx/README.md

 Computer Engineering Student
 ----------------------------

-I'm studying at Kasetsart university.
+I'm studying at Kasetsart University.
 I enjoy with code and basketball. 😍

 * 🌍  I'm based in Bangkok, Thailand
 * 🖥️  See my portfolio at [my portolio](http://suphakit-portfolio.vercel.app/)